Before starting, read the 2022 Earth to Sky Academy course announcement.

 What are some sources of funding available to Earth to Sky Regional Leaders?

-Pending budget confirmation, we hope to offer each Regional Team seed funding for their first two ETS courses.
-This will be in the range of a few thousand dollars and will take the form of a purchase order to an individual or organization, issued after the regional course is complete.
+Each Regional Team will be offered seed funding from the national team for their first two ETS courses.
+This will be approximately $9000 per course and will take the form of a purchase order to a non-federal individual or organization, issued after the regional course is complete.

 - Their state’s university-based NASA Space Grant Consortium.
 We will be glad to write a letter of introduction to your local consortium director.
 Note that Space Grants will typically expect you to identify non-federal matching funds, but that could be in-kind rather than cash, such as a calculation of the value of the staff time contributed by Regional Leaders to the ETS project.
 It also helps to frame your request with alignment to NASA goals and, of course, to the issues that are unique to your state.